jamarju/c64-sram/README.md

 ## Building

 See [bom](bom/) and [gerber](gerber/) if you wish to build your own.

+You can use any pin headers you find suitable but I suggest 0.50 mm round pin headers so as not to put too much stress on the sockets.
+They are easy to find on Aliexpress as "gold round male pin".

 You can solder all 36 pins of U10 and U11 as in the pictures below, however only these 23 pins are strictly needed: